Nuclear-powered aircraft carrier

 CVN-65 was originally designed for a service life of 25 years.
 The service life was lengthened due to timely maintenance and proper upkeep.
 The ship’s hull design is a modification of the Forestall-Class carriers.
 The ship initially featured a typical square island that was used to support phased-array radars and electronic warfare systems.
 These were replaced in 1980.

-USS Enterprise has a length of 1,123ft, making it the longest carrier in the US Navy.
-Its waterline beam is 132.8ft, draught is 39ft and displacement is 94,781t.
-The flight deck area is 4.47 acres and its width is 252ft.
-The area of the hangar bay is five acres.
+With a length of 1,123ft, USS Enterprise was considered to be the longest carrier in the US Navy.
+Its waterline beam was 132.8ft, the draught was 39ft and displacement was 94,781t.
+The flight deck area was 4.47 acres and its width was 252ft.
+The area of the hangar bay was five acres.

-The maiden voyage was undertaken in January 1962.
-During initial sea trials, her speed exceeded 40 miles an hour.
+The maiden voyage was undertaken in January 1962 and the speed exceeded 40 miles an hour during initial sea trials.

-The ship is fitted out with four aircraft elevators, four steam-powered catapults and four arresting wires.
-She can launch and recover aircraft simultaneously.
+The ship was fitted out with four aircraft elevators, four steam-powered catapults and four arresting wires.
+It had the ability to launch and recover aircraft simultaneously.

 An extensive refit programme was undertaken between January 1979 and 1982.
 Island superstructure was rebuilt and new radar systems and a mast were fitted out to replace the electronic countermeasures dome and the billboard radar antenna.

-Depending on mission demands, the ship can embark more than 90 aircraft but can carry only 66 at any given time.
-In general, an embarked air wing on the ship comprises four EA-6B Prowler offensive electronic warfare aircraft, four E-2C Hawkeye electronic early warning aircraft, five SH-60F Seahawk anti-submarine warfare helicopters, six S-3B Viking anti-submarine warfare aircraft and 43 F/A-18 hornet strike fighters.
+Depending on mission demands, the ship was capable of embarking more than 90 aircraft and only 66 at any given time.
+An embarked air wing on the ship comprised approximately four EA-6B Prowler offensive electronic warfare aircraft, four E-2C Hawkeye electronic early warning aircraft, five SH-60F Seahawk anti-submarine warfare helicopters, six S-3B Viking anti-submarine warfare aircraft and 43 F/A-18 Hornet strike fighters.

-USS Enterprise is armed with three Mk 29 Nato Sea Sparrow Guided Missile Launch Systems and three 20mm Phalanx Close-In Weapon Systems (CIWS).
-The ship also has two Rolling Airframe Missile (RAM) systems.
+USS Enterprise was armed with three Mk 29 Nato Sea Sparrow guided missile launch systems and three 20mm Phalanx close-in weapon systems (CIWS).
+The ship was also armed with two Rolling Airframe Missile (RAM) systems.

-The ship is equipped with an SPS-49(v)5 C/D band long-range air search radar, SPS-64(v)9 I-band navigation radar and SPS-48E 3D C/D band air search radar.
+The ship was equipped with an SPS-49(v)5 C/D band long-range air search radar, SPS-64(v)9 I-band navigation radar and SPS-48E 3D C/D band air search radar.

-Other radars onboard include an Mk 23 target acquisition system (TAS) D band system and an SPQ-9B surface search and tracking radar with sea-skimmer capability.
-An SPN-46 precision approach landing system, SPN-41 electronic carrier landing system and SPN-43A air traffic control and marshalling radar make up the ship’s aircraft management radars.
+Other radars onboard included a Mk 23 target acquisition system (TAS), D band system and an SPQ-9B surface search and tracking radar with sea-skimmer capability.
+An SPN-46 precision approach landing system, SPN-41 electronic carrier landing system and SPN-43A air traffic control and marshalling radar made up the ship’s aircraft management radars.

-The propulsion power for the ship is generated by eight Westinghouse second-generation A2W nuclear reactors.
-The four Westinghouse steam turbines produce 280,000HP.
+The propulsion power for the ship was generated by eight Westinghouse second-generation A2W nuclear reactors.
+The four Westinghouse steam turbines produced 280,000HP.

-The propulsion is provided by four propellers, each containing five blades.
-There are four rudders, each of 35t, and two anchors, each of 32t.
+The propulsion was provided by four propellers, each containing five blades.
+There were four rudders, each of 35t, and two anchors, each of 32t.